How to Create Your First Dashboard in Slingshot in 4 Easy Steps

-Within both your My Stuff area and any Workspace in Slingshot you can create dashboards from the Analytics tab.
-For this tutorial let’s work from My Stuff.
-First, we want to navigate to the analytics tab and click the + New button and select dashboard from the drop down:
+Within both your My Overview area and any Workspace in Slingshot, you can create dashboards from the Analytics tab.

 1. Connect to an Excel file

-In the next screen, you will see all the sheets within the excel file and their names.
+In the next screen, you will see all the sheets within the Excel file and their names.
 You can preview the data set using the eye icon.
-Everyone can relate to sales – so for this demonstration, let’s choose the Sales sheet.
+Everyone can relate to sales, so we choose the Sales sheet for this demonstration.

-- Here you can see the data source that you are connected to as well as change that source using the overflow icon.
+- Here you can see the data source you are connected to and change that source using the overflow icon.

-- These are all the available fields within your data source to create your visualizations off of.
-Data sources like Google Analytics, Google Ads, Microsoft Analysis Service, etc. will have these fields broken down between dimensions and measures.
+- These are all the available fields within your data source to create your visualizations.
+Data sources like Google Analytics, Google Ads, Microsoft Analysis Service, etc., will have these fields broken down between dimensions and measures.

-- The pivot area is where you drag your fields from the leftover to create your charts and visualizations.
+- In the pivot area, you drag your fields from the leftover to create your charts and visualizations.

 - This is where the drop-down for your different chart types is.